I Took My Anti-Princess Niece To

 “

-We were instructed to cheer when our favorite characters appeared on screen, and to boo when our least favorite characters turned up.
+We were instructed to cheer when our favourite characters appeared on screen, and to boo when our least favourite characters turned up.
 Guess which first grader booed for Belle and cheered for Gaston?

 ”